MySQL

 STRING

 You can pass custom connection parameters.
-For example, to disable SSL, set 'jdbc.properties.useSSL' = 'false'.
+For example, to not use the SSL protocol, you can configure 'jdbc.properties.useSSL' = 'false'.

-For a list of supported parameters, see MySQL Configuration Properties.
+For more information about the supported connection parameters, see MySQL Configuration Properties.

 debezium.*